-During the three months ended February 28, 2017, the Company completed financings as follows:
+During the six months ended May 31, 2017, the Company completed financings as follows:

-i) On December 29, 2016, the Company issued an unsecured convertible debenture in the amount of \$120,750.
+- i) On December 29, 2016, the Company issued an unsecured convertible debenture in the amount of \$120,750.
 The convertible debenture bears interest at the rate of 10% per annum, calculated and paid quarterly in arrears, and matures on December 29, 2017.
 The debenture is convertible into units at a conversion price of \$0.07 per unit.
 Each unit will be comprised of one common share and one share purchase warrant.
-Each whole warrant will entitle the holder thereof to purchase an additional common share of the Company at \$0.14 per common share up to one year from the date of conversion of the debenture.
+Each whole warrant will entitle the holder thereof to purchase an additional common share of the Company at \$0.14 per common share up to one year from the date of conversion of the debenture. - ii) On May 5, 2017, the Company completed the first tranche of a non-brokered private placement of 3,622,166 units at a price of \$0.09 per unit for gross proceeds of \$325,995.
+Each unit is comprised of one common share and one-half of one share purchase warrant.
+Each whole warrant entitles the holder thereof to purchase an additional common share of the Company at \$0.18 per common share up to July 10, 2018. - iii) On May 31, 2017, the Company completed the second tranche of a non-brokered private placement of 1,400,000 units at a price of \$0.09 per unit for gross proceeds of \$126,000.
+Each unit is comprised of one common share and one-half of one share purchase warrant.
+Each whole warrant entitles the holder thereof to purchase an additional common share of the Company at \$0.18 per common share up to July 10, 2018.

-During the three months ended February 29, 2016, the Company did not complete any financing activities.
+During the six months ended May 31, 2016, the Company did not complete any financing activities.

-On March 20, 2017, the Company announced a non-brokered private placement of up to 34,000,000 units at \$0.09 per unit for gross proceeds of up to \$3,060,000.
-Each unit will consist of one common share and one-half of one share purchase warrant.
-Each whole warrant will entitle the holder to purchase an additional common share of the Company at a price of \$0.18 per share for a period of twelve months from closing of the private placement.
-The Company will use the proceeds from the private placement to complete a drilling program on the Deep Fox prospect (formerly called Deepwater Fox), to complete the environmental application process and for general working capital requirements.
-The proceeds will be allocated as (1) \$1,000,000 for the environmental application process and general working capital and (2) up to \$2,060,000 will be used for the Deep Fox drill program and other exploration in the Port Hope Simpson REE District.
+On July 10, 2017, the Company completed the third and final tranche of a non-brokered private placement of 111,000 units at a price of \$0.09 per unit for gross proceeds of \$9,990.
+Each unit is comprised of one common share and one-half of one share purchase warrant.
+Each whole warrant entitles the holder thereof to purchase an additional common share of the Company at \$0.18 per common share up to July 10, 2018.

+The total funds raised was \$461,985 by way of issuance of 5,133,166 units.
+Each unit consist of one common share and one-half of one share purchase warrant.
+Each whole warrant entitles the holder to purchase an additional common share of the Company at a price of \$0.18 per share expiring July 10, 2018

+The Company will use the proceeds from the private placement to prepare the Deep Fox prospect for a 2,000m drilling program, to complete the environmental application process and for general working capital requirements.